 Stucco-stop flashes over the wall flashing and also requires a professional skill set, particularly when mitering corners.
 It is usually attached to the masonry with 1 1/4” drive pins and sealed with a thick bead of calk across the top.
 Chimneys built with stucco over wire mesh and plywood require cupped washer-screws.
 We see many of these caulk beads fail and cause leaks.
 So, we also apply caulk to the back side of the flange where it meets the wall to achieve a 100% seal.
 We exceed Code on this.
-We do not use cheap caulking from the big orange box, similar to our thinking about roof cement
+We do not use cheap caulking from the big orange box, similar to our thinking about roof cement and materials in general.

 Related Content – Chimney Repair in Miami